awickert/gFlex/README.md

 #### Within GRASS GIS

+(Outdated)
 To run gFlex inside of GRASS GIS, you may copy **r.flexure** to the **scripts** directory of your GRASS GIS installation.
 This isn't the real way to install GRASS GIS add-ons, but it works for the moment until gFlex is complete enough to be submitted to the GRASS GIS add-ons repository.

+When running **r.flexure**, it is important to ensure that the elastic thickness map is at or properly interpolated to the computational region (**g.region**) resolution before solving.
+A nearest-neighbor interpolated Te map will cause perceived gradients in elastic thickness to be very sharp, and this will strongly affect (and misdirect) the flexural solutions.

 #### As part of the CSDMS CMI